 Summer Masses have begun: Sun June 1stthrough Sunday August 31, Sunday Masses are 8am Italian

-As the Honoring our Past…Building our Future Campaign continues to progress, I would like to take this opportunity to thank all who have so generously made contributions and pledges to date.
-To those who have not given, prayerfully consider a donation or pledge.
-All donations and pledges are appreciated and will bring us closer to our goals.
-As we continue to raise the funds for this very historic restoration project, as your pastor, it is my honor to inform you where we stand.
-Following is an update of our current pledge status.(continue reading)
+It has been a little over six months since the launch of the Honoring our Past…Building our Future Restoration Campaign.
+As we continue to make progress, I would like to take this opportunity to thank all who have so generously made contributions and pledges to date.
+To those who have not contributed, prayerfully consider making a donation or pledge.
+All contributions are appreciated and will bring us closer to our goals.
+As we continue to raise the funds for this historic restoration project, as your pastor, it is my honor to inform you where we stand.
+Following is an update of our current pledge status..(continue reading)

 WELCOME to the SEASON of ADVENT

 The Friday after Thanksgiving is known as “Black Friday”which for many marks the time to begin their “Christmas” preparation.
 Much of this preparation focuses on shopping for presents, deciding what presents they may want, preparing menus, going to parties, decorating the house/office, listening to Christmas carols, drinking egg nog or an adult beverage of choice a little more often, etc. It is a crazy, busy time of the year…in many ways the busiest…and in many ways fun.

 However, for Catholics and many Christians in general, the First Sunday in Advent (November 30th) is the start of the Church’s preparation for the celebration of Christmas.
 Beginning the Church's liturgical year, Advent (from, "ad-venire" in Latin or "to come to") is the season encompassing the four Sundays (and weekdays) leading up to the celebration of Christmas.